aurelien-riv/ariviere.github.io/_posts/2022-11-11-aspnet-grafana-loki-telemetry-microservice-correlation.markdown

 }
 ```

-And then, we have to add our enricher to Serilog configuration, but also to expose the HttpContext so that we can grab
+And then, we have to register our enricher to Serilog configuration, but also to expose the HttpContext so that we can
-the values sent by the previous app or site of the chain.
+grab the values sent by the previous application of the chain.

 ```cs
 // Program.cs